mauzorzan/NBA_predict/README.md

 # NBA_Champion
-### ➭ Predicting the last 3 (2020-2022) NBA Champions using Machine Learning.
+### ➭ Predicting 3 (2020-2022) NBA Champions using Machine Learning.

 The NBA playoffs is the postseason tournament of the National Basketball Association (NBA) held to determine the league's Champion.
 An annual best-of-seven elimination tournament, the NBA playoffs are held after the league's regular season and its preliminary postseason tournament, the NBA Play-In Tournament.
-<br/>I use historical data on each regular season played by a team to predict the last 3 Champions (2020-2022).
+<br/>I use historical data on each regular season played by a team to predict 3 Champions (2020-2022).
 <br/>My regression model combined with adjusted ranking metrics correctly predicted ALL 3 Champions!
 <br/>But what are the stats (features) that have allowed my model to perform so well?